 The company faced significant difficulties in its early years.
 According to Kudla, less than two years after its debut, Vuori was just four weeks away from going bankrupt.
 But since there wasn’t a clear backup strategy, Kudla believed he had to go all in and find a way for Vuori to generate money.

-His last answer, going from selling clothes in gyms and yoga studios to an e-commerce sales approach with significant social media marketing, worked, saving him from a third failure that would have left him with no revenue at all.
+His last answer, going from selling clothes in gyms and yoga studios to an e-commerce sales approach with significant social media marketing, worked, saving him from a third failure that would have left him with no revenue.

-The first two tries Kudla made also aided him in another manner.
-The CEO claims that, despite having little to no experience in the industry and being drawn to the idea of making and marketing garments, those enterprises failed miserably.
+Kudla’s first two attempts also aided him in another way.
+The CEO claims that those enterprises failed miserably despite his little to no experience in the industry and his attraction to the idea of making and marketing garments.

-According to him, the failures of his startups essentially acted as his design school: “They taught me so much.
+He said his startups’ failures acted as his design school: “They taught me so much.